breatheco-de/content/src/content/lesson/python-for-datascience.md

 **List:** `list`

 It represents an ordered collection of elements.
-Elements can be of any type, and its content can be modified: insert elements, delete, etc.
+Elements can be of any type, and their content can be modified: insert elements, delete elements, etc.

 ```py
 list_numbers = [1, 2, 3, 4, 5]